Flexible monthly business insurance

 "Inclusive workplaces ensure employees are safe, respected and able to fully contribute” says Jackie Ferguson, Head of Content & Programming at The Diversity Movement.
 “An Oxford study showed that employees that are happy at work are 13% more productive, which means greater profitability for any business.”

 We caught up with six LGBT entrepreneurs, LGBT founders and diversity and inclusion advocates to get their top tips for building an inclusive workplace.
 Here’s what they had to say:

 1. Recognise that identities are complex

 Support your LBGT staff by understanding that everyone is different.
-Set time aside to get to know your team and create a safe space for them to share issues they’re having, if they want to.
+Set time aside to get to know your team and create a safe space for them to share any issues they’re having, if they wish to.